Skip to main content

 Resource Management/Rate Limiting Absence

-Rate limits sealed in artifact; Portal enforces at proxy layer; DENY receipt specifies violated limit
+Rate limits sealed in artifact; Portal seals a DENY receipt specifying the violated limit; proxy-layer enforcement is per-deployment wiring

 T11